azriel91/peace_website/content/_index.md

 > 🚧 **Important:**
 >
-> Peace is a work in progress, and this website serves to communicate vision.
+> Peace is a work in progress, and this website serves to communicate the project vision.
 >
 > Approximately 10% of the features listed on this page are implemented; a substantial amount of the completed work has been foundational and exploration.